Key Takeaways

 They require minimal care, often needing just the right amount of sunlight and a good watering routine.
 With kusamono, you can bring a piece of the Japanese aesthetic indoors or onto a balcony with ease.

-III.
+II.
 Essential Care Tips for Low Maintenance Plants

 Proper Watering Practices